Metadata for File-Based Workflows Becomes Core Component

 Instead, in the world of file-based workflows, metadata is frequently managed on a discrete set of protected or clustered servers; and has increasingly become a core component of the asset management and IT-based “video” server architectures.

+Fig. 1: Examples of metadata architecture.
+Section A shows a simplified, traditional video or clip server where a mirrored system disk contains the file system and operating system, applications and metadata, accompanied by a mirror RAID storage system.
+Section B shows a dedicated metadata server, with main and protected storage, contained in a single chassis.
+Section C shows an enterprise class media asset management system’s clustered control server (databases including metadata) and mirrored storage in the top of the diagram; and a high-performance central storage system with its integral file system and storage metadata server at the bottom.

-In a PAM/MAM, additional text fields used to describe the content of the essence are layered into the metadata data asset throughout the entire asset’s media life cycle.
+In a PAM/MAM, additional text fields used to describe the content of the essence are layered into the metadata databases.
+As child assets are created during production workflows, the child metadata remains associated to the parent asset’s metadata sets, allowing for the retention of pertinent information relative to the asset throughout the entire asset’s media life cycle.

 Even if the file is transcoded, archived, used in another production activity, etc., the information about that asset is preserved through the database links originally given to the asset when it was created or ingested into the system.